markmont/flux-utils/doc/pvm/pvm.md

 ## Getting help

-If you encounter problems or have questions, please contact [flux-support@umich.edu](mailto:flux-support@umich.edu).
+If you encounter problems or have questions, please contact [hpc-support@umich.edu](mailto:hpc-support@umich.edu).